 The original Expandora had a set of DIP switches that selected between three different fixed resistances in parallel with the optocoupler, plus a fourth to engage "Forbidden mode" by removing the parallel resistors and using the optocoupler to control the gain directly.
 In version 4, this was converted into a potentiometer called "Drive" along with a minimum-value resistor.
-This is a significant improvement in usability, so we've back-ported this change to our version of the circuit, which is otherwise largely based on V3.
+This is a significant improvement, so we've back-ported that change to this project, which is otherwise based on V3.